 How much does it cost?

 Fair warning: renting one of these trucks is expensive.
+Sadly, camping in Namibia isn’t as affordable as it is in Norway.
 All in, our truck cost us about N$1586 ($110 USD) per day (for two people).
 They’re very popular, and you will see countless others on your journey through Namibia.
 But it’s clear to see why.
 The places this truck took us, and the fact that it served as both our transportation and lodging (not including campsite fees) for the three weeks, it was well worth the cost.

 Have you ever stayed in one of these trucks?
 Tell us all about your experience in the comments below!